AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/creating-programs/understanding-program-membership.md

 >[!NOTE]
 >
->Marketo is now standardizing language across all subscriptions, so you may see lead/leads in your subscription and person/people in docs.marketo.com.
+>Marketo is now standardizing language across all subscriptions, so you may see lead/leads in your subscription and person/people in our docs.
 These terms mean the same thing; it does not affect article instructions.
 There are some other changes, too.
 [Learn more](/help/marketo/product-docs/crm-sync/salesforce-sync/understanding-the-salesforce-sync.md).

 >[!NOTE]
 >